Bsal13/Offensive-Security-Proving-Grounds-Boxes/ClamAV (Easy) Linux Box.md

 ---

 # Enumeration
-## Sendmail with clamav-milter < 0.91.2 -Remote Code Execution exploit
+## Sendmail with clamav-milter < 0.91.2 - Remote Command Execution

 #### -As the box is called "ClamAV" I ran searchsploit "ClamAV" and found the following:
 ![](Images/Pasted%20image%2020221007131752.png)